-The chart intelligently plots an engineer's contributions across 2 axes:
+The chart plots an engineer's contributions across 2 axes:

-Churn(code which was thrown away shortly after being written).
+- Rework is code which was thrown away shortly after being written.

 Exploring (a.k.a. discovery)

-Developers in this quadrant might be working with a new language or experimenting with a new type of feature, or trying out many implementation paths.
-Occasionally, engineers in this quadrant haven't been provided with clear specs or requirements, which is why they have high churn.
+Developers in this quadrant might be working with a new language, experimenting with a new type of feature, or trying out many implementation paths.
+Occasionally, engineers in this quadrant haven't been provided with clear specs or requirements, which is why they have high rework.

 Developers in this quadrant are making exceptional contributions.
-So long as the developer has the correct requirements (i.e. building the right thing), interrupting them might be costly.
-They are building impactful code that doesn't churn.
+If the developer has the correct requirements and are building the right thing, interrupting them might be costly.
+They are building impactful code that doesn't rework.

 Could be stuck

-If an engineer is in this quadrant they might need some help on a feature.
-It might be worth checking in, especially if you see them in this quadrant week over week.
+If an engineer is in this quadrant, they might need some help on a feature.
+It might be worth checking in, especially if you see them in this quadrant for weeks.
 You don't want full time engineers to be here for very long, so you can use this report to check in and help before it's too late.
-Sometimes Q/A and Product Managers appear in this quadrant.
-If you'd like to exclude these irregular Users here's how to hide someone from appearing in the reports.
+Sometimes QA and Product Managers appear in this quadrant.
+If you'd like to exclude these irregular users, see Excluding users from reports.

 This is a quadrant you might expect managers, team leads, and other senior roles who are familiar with the codebase.
 They tend to have lower throughput because they are helping others or leading a team.
-A full time engineer wouldn't typically want to hang out in this quadrant since they are not making a huge impact to the codebase.
-However most of the work checked in is sticking around.
+A full time engineer wouldn't typically remain in this quadrant since they're not making a huge impact to the codebase, but most of the work they check in doesn't get reworked.

 How does the feedback work in the Snapshot report?

-There are 10 possible pieces of feedback.
-The ranking functions sort into a waterfall, with these possible outcomes:
+Snapshot gives 10 possible pieces of feedback.
+The ranking functions sort into a waterfall with these possible outcomes: